 - Piper Jeffries

-Mia Mohammad Imran is currently seeking collaborations with industry partners and enthusiastic undergraduate students.
-Contact him if interested.
+The LENS Lab is currently seeking collaborations with industry partners and enthusiastic undergraduate students.
+Get in touch if interested.
 Note: not currently hiring PhD or Master’s students.

 Reviewing and Community Services